 Example of proper placement with GCPs round the perimeter of the site:

 The use of Skycatch GCPs is highly recommended as they have been integrated into our automated processing pipeline.
 Using Skycatch GCPs will ensure you get your data processed and returned to you in the shortest turnaround time possible.
 You can access the printing files for Skycatch GCPs here.

 How do I upload GCPs?

 Coordinates for GCPs can be obtained using surveyors or survey equipment.
-Support for GCP processing is offered for Enterprise customers but can be added to any non-Enterprise plan for an additional monthly fee.
+Support for GCP processing is currently offered for customers with Premier plan levels and above.

 If your account is authorized to upload GCPs, you will see an option in the uploader to attach a GCP file to your data upload as shown in the below.
 If you do not see the option for the GCP file attachment and believe this to be an error, please contact us at email@example.com

 1. Your GCP file must be formatted as described here.